JC Tech: Are You Ready to go Self Hosted?

 3. How is that technical knowledge?
 Do you have some technical support?

 I think that if you aren’t from a technical background or don’t have interest in the technical side of blogging then you may find the switch and keep up of a self hosted blog a bit of a pain.
 You will have to do the migration yourself, you need to manage your own spam and your own domain and you can guarantee something will go wrong.
 I will go through the ins and outs of moving to self hosted, but it is good to have someone you know who you can run to crying when something doesn’t work (as will invariably happen).
 If you don’t have any tech support, then you do have the option of paying someone for it, but I don’t think that it is worth it!
+If you really struggle with this though, it might be worth working with WordPress Developers to make sure the change of host is done correctly so you can focus on the parts of blogging you love!

 4. Do you have your own domain name?

 I think one of the great benefits from going self hosted is that it forces you to get your own domain name.
 It usually comes free with your plan so a bargain as well.
+The hardest part of this is to find something that is relevant to you and your blog, as well as unique so your visitors will remember it with ease, many people can struggle with this side which is why some people that decide to self-host choose to use a domain name generator until they find one that they actually like!

 5. Do you want to spend a little bit of money on your blog?